-The Windsor Locks Public Schools will cooperate with Capitol Region Education Council "CREC" in the planning and implementation of the state-wide inter-district public school attendance program in accordance with applicable Connecticut General Statutes, as amended from time to time, and with applicable provisions of the Every Student Succeeds Act (ESSA).
+The Windsor Locks Public Schools will cooperate with CREC (Capitol Region Education Council) "CREC" in the planning and implementation of the state-wide inter-district public school attendance program in accordance with the timelinesapplicable Connecticut General Statutes, as amended from time to time, and with applicable provisions contained with C.G.S.
+10-4a as amended by PA 97-290, "Anof the Every Student Succeeds Act Enhancing Education Choices and Opportunities," and (ESSA).